Complete Your Pharmacy Technician Immunization Training – On Your Schedule!

-PLUS, in addition to the 6-hours of required vaccine administration training, you'll also receive access to a 2-hour bonus module, that's provided as an optional COVID-19 resource for Pharmacy Technician Enhanced Training purchasers.
+PLUS, in addition to the 6-hours of required vaccine administration training, you'll also receive access to 2.25-hours of bonus modules, that are provided as optional COVID-19 and influenza resources for Enhanced Immunization Training purchasers.

 In this module, technicians will discuss the history of vaccination and pharmacy-based immunization, list diseases that are preventable by vaccination, and identify commonly used vaccines and corresponding routes of administration.

 In this module, technicians will describe the use of universal precautions as they pertain to bloodborne pathogens, recognize safety measures to avoid accidental needle stick injuries, and identify immunization-related situations that require pharmacist intervention.